-The capital reallocation feature gives rise to the key limiting feature of the legislation: A taxpayer is entitled to the OZ tax exemption only with respect to an OZ fund interest (an "eligible OZ fund interest") acquired by the taxpayer for an amount no greater than the qualified gain amount.
+The capital reallocation feature gives rise to the key limiting feature of the legislation: A taxpayer is entitled to the OZ tax exemption only with respect to an OZ fund interest - an "eligible OZ fund interest" - acquired by the taxpayer for an amount no greater than the qualified gain amount.
 The portion of an OZ fund interest attributable to any capital invested in excess of the qualified gain amount is not eligible for the OZ tax exemption.
 Thus, although a taxpayer is free to invest cash into an OZ fund in unlimited amounts, the benefit of the OZ tax exemption is limited to the portion of the OZ fund interest acquired with respect to a qualified gain amount realized on the sale of an existing appreciated asset.
-In addition, it is extremely difficult for a taxpayer to contribute appreciated assets to an OZ fund; indeed, such a contribution could prevent the OZ fund from qualifying as an OZ fund.
+In addition, it is extremely difficult for a taxpayer to contribute appreciated assets to an OZ fund - indeed, such a contribution could prevent the OZ fund from qualifying as an OZ fund.

 The requirement that a taxpayer sell an existing appreciated asset in order to benefit from the opportunity zone legislation amounts to a toll charge on the acquisition of an eligible OZ fund interest.
-To mitigate the toll charge, the recognition of gain realized on the sale of the appreciated asset is deferred until the end of 2026, and the amount of gain ultimately subject to tax is reduced by 10 percent for a taxpayer who holds its OZ fund interest for at least five years, and by an additional 5 percent (for a total of 15 percent) for a taxpayer who holds its OZ fund interest for at least seven years.
-Thus, a taxpayer desiring to take maximum advantage of the toll-charge reduction needs to make its OZ fund investments by the end of 2019, and there will be no reduction in the toll charge for a sale of an existing asset after 2021.
-Appendix A contains examples illustrating the operation of the OZ tax exemption and the deferral feature.
+To mitigate the toll charge, the recognition of gain realized on the sale of the appreciated asset is deferred until the end of 2026, and the amount of gain ultimately subject to tax is reduced by 10 percent for a taxpayer who holds its OZ fund interest for at least five years, and by an additional 5 percent - for a total of 15 percent - for a taxpayer who holds its OZ fund interest for at least seven years.
+Thus, a taxpayer desiring to take maximum advantage of the toll-charge

-Although it can accommodate a wide variety of businesses, an OZ fund is particularly well-suited for certain types of real estate development projects, certain infrastructure and energy projects, and certain types of technology and service businesses.
-As follow-up to this mailer, which provides a broad overview of the opportunity zone legislation, we expect to address narrower, industry-specific considerations in one or more future mailers.
+Although it can accommodate a wide variety of businesses, an OZ fund is particularly well-suited for certain types of real estate development projects, certain infrastructure and energy projects and certain types of technology and service businesses.